triSYCL/triSYCL/README.rst

     `C++AMP`_ or OpenMP_ 4 down to low-level OpenCL_, according to the
-    optimization needs, from using simple OpenCL intrinsics or vector operation from the ``cl::sycl`` namespace down to providing a real OpenCL kernel to be executed without requiring all the cumbersome usual OpenCL host API.
+    optimization needs, from using simple OpenCL intrinsics or vector operation from the ``cl::sycl`` namespace down to providing a real OpenCL kernel to be executed without requiring all the verbose usual OpenCL host API.

-  This OpenCL seamless integration plus the gradual optimization features are perhaps the most compelling arguments for SYCL_ because it allows high-level programming simplicity without giving-up hard-core performance;
+  This OpenCL seamless integration plus the gradual optimization features are perhaps the most compelling arguments for SYCL_ because it allows high-level programming simplicity without giving-up hard-core performance when needed;

 - since the SYCL task graph execution model is asynchronous, this can be used by side effect to overcome some underlying OpenCL implementation